Kerta Gosa Hall of Justice in Bali

 Kerta Gosa complex dates back to 1686 when it was commissioned by Dewa Agung Jambe, then ruler of the Klungkung kingdom.
-Kerta Gosa has undergone a series of restorations in the past and is one of Bali’s most important historical sites.
-The site is open for the public to visit.Read More
+Kerta Gosa has undergone a series of restorations in the past (the latest was in 2014) and is one of Bali’s most important historical sites.
+Even though it is a national heritage site, Kerta Gosa is open for the public.Read More

 - Devdan Show: Treasure of the Archipelago at Bali Nusa Dua Theatre